young-geng/scalax/docs/sharding.md

 ## Class `MeshShardingHelper`
 `MeshShardingHelper` is the main object for managing device mesh and sharding.
-It mangages the devie mesh and provides a convenient interface to JAX's JIT compiler.
+It mangages the device mesh and provides a convenient interface to JAX's JIT compiler.

 ### Constructor